 Client’s lay fully dressed on a futon with supportive cushioning to promote relaxation and deep restoration.
 Depending on your specific situation, I may ask you to lie on your back, on your stomach, or on your side.
 If it is uncomfortable for you to lie flat, pillows and bolsters may be used to support you.

-Once you are comfortable, I will use a diagnostic method called “hara” or abdominal diagnosis to determine the current state of the energy in your body.
-All of the twelve meridians pass through the abdomen providing an ideal place to assess the energy of the whole body.
-Using both hands, I will gently touch the hara to get a sense of the meridians that are most kyo (empty) and most jitsu (full / excessive).
+Once you are comfortable, I will take us through a guided meditation to help us settle in.
+Then I will use a diagnostic method called “hara” or abdominal diagnosis to determine the current state of the energy in your body.
+The diagnostic areas for the organs are here.
+Using both hands, I will gently touch the hara to get a sense of the organs that are most kyo (empty) and most jitsu (full / excessive).
+Each organ has a channel and this will help me determine which channels to work with.
 With this information, we can create a treatment that supports the body to bring the entire system back into a state of freedom, alignment and balance. (muscle, organs, fascia, emotions, nervous system etc…) The harmony of Qi within the human body is considered essential to health and is the aim of Shiatsu.

 Depth of Touch